phR0ze/fmt-rs/README.md

 ### Goals
 * Reduce scrolling and poor use of screen real estate
-* Provide something closer to the `gofmt` design pattern
+* Provide something closer to the `gofmt` experience
 * Able to be built with off the shelf crates and stable Rust

 ### Usage